Controlled-access highway: Europe

-Motorways status is signaled at the entry and exit of the motorway by a symbol conforming to international agreements, but specific to each country.
+Motorways status is signalled at the entry and exit of the motorway by a symbol conforming to international agreements, but specific to each country.

 The peripheral northern and eastern regions of the EU have a lower density motorway network.
 Within the European Union, there are 26 regions (NUTS level 2) with no motorway network in 2013.
 Those regions are islands or remote regions, for instance four overseas French regions and Corsica.
-The Baltic member state of Latvia, as well as four regions from Poland, and two regions from each of Bulgaria and Romania also reported no motorway network; several of these regions bordered onto non-member neighbouring countries to the east of the EU.
+The Baltic member state of Latvia, as well as four regions from Poland, and two regions from each of Bulgaria and Romania also reported no motorway network; several of these regions bordered onto adjacent non-member countries to the east of the EU.

 European motorways provide reduced accident risks: 50% to 90% lower compared to standard roads, when new motorways only reduce injuries by 7%.

 Some of the things which are considered as providing safety in the European motorways are central medians, grade separated interchanges, and access restrictions.

 Nonetheless, some specific conditions provide a height risk of a more severe accidents, such as: